Participatory culture: In mass media and civic engagement

 Participatory culture has been hailed by some as a way to reform communication and enhance the quality of media.
 According to media scholar Henry Jenkins, one result of the emergence of participatory cultures is an increase in the number of media resources available, giving rise to increased competition between media outlets.
 Producers of media are forced to pay more attention to the needs of consumers who can turn to other sources for information.

 Howard Rheingold and others have argued that the emergence of participatory cultures will enable deep social change.
 Until as recently as the end of the 20th century, Rheingold argues, a handful of generally privileged, generally wealthy people controlled nearly all forms of mass communication—newspapers, television, magazines, books and encyclopedias.
-Today, however, tools for media production and dissemination are readily available and allow for what Rheingold labels "participatory media."
+Today, tools for media production and dissemination are readily available and allow for what Rheingold labels "participatory media."

 As participation becomes easier, the diversity of voices that can be heard also increases.
-At one time only a few mass media giants controlled most of the information that flowed into the homes of the public, but with the advance of technology even a single person has the ability to spread information around the world.
-The diversification of media has benefits because in cases where the control of media becomes concentrated it gives those who have control the ability to influence the opinions and information that flows to the public domain.
-Media concentration provides opportunity for corruption, but as information continues to become accessed from more and more places it becomes increasingly difficult to control the flow of information to the will of an agenda.
-Participatory Culture is also seen as a more democratic form of communication as it stimulates the audience to take an active part because they can help shape the flow of ideas across media formats.
+At one time, only a few mass media giants controlled most of the information that flowed into the homes of the public, but with the advance of technology, one person can spread information around the world.
+The diversification of media has benefits because in cases where the control of media becomes concentrated, it gives those who have control the ability to influence the opinions and information that flows to the public domain.
+Media concentration provides opportunity for corruption, but as information becomes accessible from more and more places, it becomes increasingly difficult to control the flow of information to the will of an agenda.

+Participatory culture is also seen as a more democratic form of communication, as it stimulates audiences toward active participation because they can help shape the flow of ideas across media formats.
 The democratic tendency lent to communication by participatory culture allows new models of production that are not based on a hierarchical standard.
-In the face of increased participation, the traditional hierarchies will not disappear, but "Community, collaboration, and self-organization" can become the foundation of corporations as powerful alternatives.
+In the face of increased participation, traditional hierarchies will not disappear, but "Community, collaboration, and self-organization" can become the foundation of corporations as powerful alternatives.
 Although there may be no real hierarchy evident in many collaborative websites, their ability to form large pools of collective intelligence is not compromised.